Seedance 2.0 by Bytedance AI video generator | HeyGen

 What you can build with Seedance 2.0

 Seedance 2.0 is an AI video model built for creators and teams.
-Turn text and images into cinematic clips, direct every shot, and deliver production-ready video without leaving HeyGen.
+Turn text and images into cinematic clips, direct every shot, and ship production-ready video without leaving HeyGen.

 Cinematic avatar scenes